 Why Travel Professionals Are Essential

-- Maintain full OR boards
+- Keep full OR boards running

-- Keep cath and IR suites running
+- Staff cath and IR suites

-- Support mother-baby units and labor and delivery
+- Support L&D and mother-baby units

-- Provide consistent imaging and diagnostic coverage
+- Cover imaging and diagnostics

 Using Medical Staffing Agencies to Bridge Critical Gaps

-Junxion Med Staffing offers targeted staffing solutions across:
+Junxion Med Staffing covers:

 - OR